 I knew I could change this, so I developed a model that I had been thinking about for some time.
 The model is based on a month-to-month arrangement and designed to give business owners current information about their business’ performance, so they can address issues, make changes immediately and improve the way they operate.

 Then I created an outsourcing service, built on best practice, which allowed them to be completely focused on what they do best.

 My mantra is, if you don’t measure, then you don’t know.
-So, I made sure that everything was measurable, which means my clients know exactly what was is going on in their business at any point in time.
+Therefore I made sure that everything was measurable, which means my clients know exactly what is going on in their business at any point in time.

 What is your background?

-I am experienced-based accountant.
+I am an experienced-based accountant.
 My client’s call me a practical accountant.

-I began my career working in a customer service role for a woman who taught accountancy at Auckland University.
+I began my career working in a customer service role for a woman who taught accountancy at the University of Auckland.
 She trained me in the basics and I grew from there.